Ephemera · Daniel Popper

 - Challenges

-Mid-install snowstorm rewrote the surface.
-We re-tuned the palette and density overnight to read on snow.
+Overnight snowstorm rewrote the surface.
+We re-tuned the palette and density to read on snow.

 - Result